UrNas/datamodel-v1.1-feedback/README.md

 #### 3. Migrating to datamodel v1.1 syntax

+> **Note**: In this tutorial, we're updating the tutorial by hand.
+Alternatively, you can also generate a new datamodel using introspection: `prisma introspect --prototype`

 To fix the errors that Prisma threw after `prisma deploy`, you need to:

 - Use the `@id` directive instead of `@unique` on the `id` fields of your models